-5. Fold this 1/3 up and down, then left and right.
+5. Fold this 1/3 left and right, then up and down.
 Please handle dough gently.

 6. Cover dough.
-Every 15 mins, turn dough out onto mat and do a gentle stretch and fold on all 4 sides of dough, then flip it round.
+Every 20-30 mins, wet your hands and do a gentle stretch and fold on all 4 sides of dough, then flip it round.
 When stretching, try to pull the dough long without tearing.
 Do a total of 3 stretch and folds, with 20 – 30 min intervals.

 9. Swiss roll it up.
 Roll the dough tightly and Pinch the seams tight.
 This step is important to get a nice crack and ‘ears’ later.
-When Swiss rolling, really try to tighten and firm up the roll.
+When Swiss rolling, really try to tighten and firm up the outer surface of the roll.
 Pinch the seams real tight.

-12. Preheat oven with an empty baking tray inside at 250 deg C, with lower heating element only.
+12. While proofing, preheat oven with an empty baking tray inside at 250 deg C, with lower heating element only.

 13. Dust doughs with flour and make a slit.
 Spray water all round the dough generously onto the doughs and the baking paper.

 14. Lift doughs by the baking paper and placed onto the very heated baking tray in the oven.
 Turn temperature to 230 deg C, still with lower heating element only.

 16. Cool (at least 30min), slice and enjoy.